-Instead, I kept it simple and used ¾ cup of coffee beans, ground for 4 cups of water, and used my French press to store it in (not for straining.)
-It produced a pleasant and balanced coffee taste, perfect for this cold brew latte recipe.
+Instead, I keep it simple and use ¾ cup of coffee beans, ground for 4 cups of water, and use my French press to store it (not for straining.)
+It produces a pleasant and balanced coffee taste, perfect for this healthy iced coffee recipe.

-Note: you don't need a French press, I just used mine to store my cold brew.
+Note: you don't need a French press; I just use mine to store my cold brew.
 You can use a Mason jar or a pitcher for storage or whatever you have available in your kitchen that comes with a lid or cover.

 How to make a cold brew